 Deck your nails in festive Christmas trees #Fashion DIY#christmas#holiday#nails#superficial snack#tutorial Updated Oct 12 2015 (Posted Dec 20 2012) Catherine Clark bijouxandbits Photo by Pshiiit.com If you're planning to pimp your nails out for a Christmas wedding, this tutorial from French nail blogger Camille is pretty fabulous.
 Glossy red, red glitter, and an intricate Christmas tree are totally worth the effort.
 You'll need some clear or masking tape, some really thin tape (available here or you can cut it to size), at least two colors of polish, and a tooth pick.
 Make sure your base color is really dry, set up your triangle shape with two pieces of tape and some crossing strips to make the "garland," and then fill in with your secondary color.
 Remove the tape before it dries.
 Feel free to dot on a few little ornaments with a tooth pick if you want more decoration, and prepare for MAJORLY CUTE NAILS!
 For a romantic twist, put the tree on your ring finger.
 Check out Camille's photo steps: Photo by Pshiiit.com I think with my nail skills, I'll need to simplify it into a Festivus pole!
 For more nail inspiration, check out our nails tag archive.
-Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Dinos, giant pencils, and a Silly String ambush at this Melbourne wedding NEXT Jessica & Matt's spontaneous Austiny elopement Show/Hide comments [ 1 ] so simple but really creative!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Dinos, giant pencils, and a Silly String ambush at this Melbourne wedding NEXT Jessica & Matt's spontaneous Austiny elopement Show/Hide comments [ 1 ] so simple but really creative!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.